-The pre-tax earnings of the business before non-cash expenses, one owner’s compensation, interest expense or income, as well as one-time and non-business related income and expense items.
-If there are additional owners working in the business, their compensation needs to be adjusted to market rates.
+Seller’s discreationary cash flow equals the pre-tax earnings of the business before non-cash expenses, one owner’s compensation, interest expense or income, as well as one-time and non-business related income and expense items.
+If additional owners work in the business, their compensation needs to be adjusted to market rates.

 What It Means

-Seller’s discretionary cash flow or SDCF is a common cash flow based measure of business earnings for owner-operator managed businesses.
-According to the International Business Brokers Association, SDCF can be determined as follows:
+Seller’s discretionary cash flow or SDCF is also known as SDE or seller’s discretionary earnings.
+It represents a common cash flow based measure of business earnings for owner-operator managed businesses.
+According to the International Business Brokers Association, you can calculate the SDCF as follows:

 - Start with the business pretax earnings.